KatePaulauskas/trade-tracker/README.md

 - Desktop

-The Lighthouse test also indicated issues with the Acccessibility score on desktop displaying it at 89.
+The Lighthouse test also indicated issues with the Accessibility score on desktop displaying it at 89.
 With the rest of the indicators being at 100:

 ![Desktop Initial Accessibility Test](media/lighthouse-desktop-initial.jpeg)

-In attempt to improve the Accessibility score on desktop, a darker shade was chosen for the label elements text on the forms.
+In an attempt to improve the Accessibility score on desktop, a darker shade was chosen to display labels on the forms' input fields.

  Also, the order of headings in the HTML file was improved.